leshec/zero2prod/README.md

 - [x] trying to get the db and docker started
 - [x] make some start docker, db issues to remember and obsidian notes.
 - [x] 3.8.5.2.2 reading a config / config management
+- [x] 3.8.5.3 connecting to postgress, p67

 Todo
-- [ ] fix big clippy not happy in tests: due to postgres failing as expected? seems to be pissed at sqlx-cli, which i mistakenly added to toml. it is a bin for command line, not a lib. tried fixing toml, tidying lock and target. is it the github general yaml. as clippy, test, run etc fine for cargo on the command line. check the general yaml config in github actions. else finish sorted the query and see if that fixes.
+- [ ] fix big clippy not happy in tests: due to postgres failing as expected?
+CI clippy seems to be pissed at sqlx-cli installation requirement. i think either i have messed up config, or the programme is expected to fail at this point.
+Maybe perserver and come back to it if other tests passing.

-- [ ] 3.8.5.3 connecting to postgress, p67
+- [ ] Pick up from 3.8.5.5, start at 3.9 on p70.
+- [] Read up to chapter 4 before doing anything else.

 Bookmarks
 - [ ] add bookmarks to jump back to here